bnossum/midgetv/doc/checklist_before_releases.md

      Upload dynamic blinky program to `upduino2` board
  15. `sudo ../bin/iceblinkcom < dynblinky.bin`
      Upload dynamic blinky program to `iceblink40-hx1k` board
- 16. Go to riscv-complience project.
+ 16. `cd work/compliance`.
 Run compliance test on `icebreaker`-board

 When all of this is done without any failures, a new release will